convoyinc/apollo-cache-hermes/docs/Architecture.md

 All node snapshots referencing a particular version of the graph are collected into an identity map - a [`GraphSnapshot`](../src/GraphSnapshot.ts).
 This becomes a readonly view of all the nodes, as well as the primary entry point into the cache.

+### Querying The Cache

+Because the cache is built to store values in a format that can be directly returned (for un-parameterized edges), most of the work to perform a query revolves around making sure that the cache can satisfy the query.
+The high level approach to performing a query is roughly:

+1. Pre-process the query (if not already done), extracting paths to parameterized edges.

+2. Verify that the query is satisfied by the cache.  _The naive approach is to walk the selection set(s) expressed by the query (but there is plenty of opportunity for memoization)_.

+3. If there are parameterized edges in the query, fill in the object path up to them, taking advantage of object prototypes to point to the underlying nodes.

+4. Return the query root, or view on top of it via (3).

 ### Snapshot Transactions

 As snapshots maintain a readonly immutable view into a version of the graph, we need a way to generate new versions.
 A [`GraphTransaction`](../src/GraphTransaction.ts) encapsulates the logic for making edits to a snapshot in an immutable way (e.g. creating a new copy), following the builder pattern.